nikolai4D/frontEndFramework/readme.md

 We attempted to write a readable, commented and concise code-base.
 We recommend having a direct look at it.

-You will find a functionnal example here: https://github.com/nikolai4D/nikdev_app_example.git
+You will find a functional example here: https://github.com/nikolai4D/nikdev_app_example.git

 # Structure:
 This framework revolves around 4 classes: